 Jasmine Snow Flake

-In making the finest jasmine tea, each ingredient and step is of paramount importance: the base green tea, jasmine flowers, and the scenting process.
-For our Jasmine Snow Flake the base green tea is Emei Spring Maofeng, a delicate and tender first harvest green tea from tea gardens at the peak of Emei Mountain.
-The jasmine flowers are from the small village of Jiajiang, known for the best jasmine flowers in Sichuan.
+For our Jasmine Snow Flake the base green tea is Emei Spring Maofeng, a delicate and tender first harvest green tea from gardens at the peak of Emei Mountain.
+The jasmine flowers come from the small village of Jiajiang, known for having the best jasmine flowers in Sichuan.

 . . .